-- Don't use accessories that require more than 120 W (DC 12 V, 10 A). - Don't use accessories that are not genuine Mazda accessories or the equivalent. - Close the cover when the accessory socket is not in use to prevent foreign objects and liquids from getting into the accessory socket. - Correctly insert the plug into the accessory socket.
+- > Do not use accessories that require more than 120 W (DC 12 V, 10 A). - Do not use accessories that are not genuine Mazda accessories or the equivalent. - Close the cover when the accessory socket is not in use to prevent foreign objects and liquids from getting into the accessory socket. - Correctly insert the plug into the accessory socket.

-To prevent discharging the battery, don't use the socket for long periods with the engine off or idling.
+To prevent discharging of the battery, do not use the socket for long periods with the engine off or idling.